 As we sailed away, gazing at ‘Akká, it presented a different appearance from its material reality.
 Instead

-of a crumbling, gray stone building, the prison, as it projected into the blue Sea, looked like an exquisite white marble “casket.”
+of a crumbling, gray stone building, the prison, as it projected into the blue Sea, looked like an exquisite white marble “casket”.

 From the worldly standpoint, it is truly a prison.
 From the heavenly standpoint, it is truly a “Casket” containing